sws-archived/stanford_geppetto/README.md

 features-revert-all
 	A boolean value for wether or not to execute `drush fra -y` after the rest of the processes/updateshave completed. eg: TRUE

+local-drush-alias
+	The full drush alias of the local site which is being used. eg: @jsv.su.dev

+sites-drush-alias
+	The full drush alias of the Stanford Sites website that is being used. eg: @sse.ds_sws-build-jsv
 ```